Criticism of Christianity: Inconsistency with regard to the Old Testament's conception of the afterlife

-Before Christianity began in the 1st century, the belief in an afterlife was already prevalent in Jewish thinking among the Pharisees and Essenes.
-The themes of unity and Sheol which largely shaped the ancient tradition of Judaism had been undermined when only the most pious of Jews were being massacred during the Maccabean revolt.
+Before the early Christian split from mainstream Judaism in the 1st century, the belief in an afterlife was already prevalent in Jewish thinking among the Pharisees and Essenes.
+The themes of unity and Sheol, which largely shaped the ancient tradition of Judaism, had been undermined when only the most pious of Jews were massacred during the Maccabean revolt.

 Criticism of Christians

 Hypocrisy

 Gaudium et spes claims that the example of Christians may be a contributory factor to atheism, writing, "...believers can have more than a little to do with the birth of atheism.
 To the extent that they neglect their own training in the faith, or teach erroneous doctrine, or are deficient in their religious, moral, or social life, they must be said to conceal rather than reveal the authentic face of God and religion."

 Secular and religious critics have accused many Christians of being hypocritical.
 Tom Whiteman, a Philadelphia psychologist found that the primary reasons for Christian divorce include adultery, abuse (including substance, physical and verbal abuse), and abandonment whereas the number one reason cited for divorce in the general population was incompatibility.